ericbulloch/kwmd/operating_systems/linux.md

 - `--x`: Has execute permission, does not have read or write permissions.
 - `rwx`: Has read, write and execute permissions.

+So if I had a file line that started like this:

+`-rwxrw-r--`

+I can determine this is a regular file (the `-` at the beginning).
+The user has read, write and execute permissions (the first 3 characters after the file type `rwx`).
+The group has read and write permissions but not execute permission (the next 3 characters after the user permissions `rw-`).
+The everyone group has read permission but not write and execute permissions (the next 3 characters after the group permissions `r--`).

 ## Privilege Escalation

 I have noted the process I use for [Linux privilege escalation](/concepts/privilege_escalation.md#linux-privilege-escalation) in the [concepts](/concepts/README.md) directory.